 Ancillary Skills: Team engagement, identifying and instrumenting key application metrics, tailoring communication of important information to different audiences

 November 2017 to Present

 I’m part of a team of devops engineers working on automation and reliability for Spok.
 So far, I’ve focused primarily on hooking up monitoring systems and building out data analytics for the same.

 September 2015 to November 2017

-I manage the operations team for the Digital department at the Star Tribune.
-I oversee and guide the implementation and maintenance of our digital infrastructure, as well as lead initiatives to improve performance, cost effectiveness, and general awesomeness of the same.
-I also handle most of the more complex engineering tasks for the operations team, such as developing new Ansible processes, writing monitoring services in Go, architecting new systems, and implementing tools for which no internally documented process exists.
+I managed the operations team for the Digital department at the Star Tribune.
+I oversaw the implementation and maintenance of their digital infrastructure, as well as lead initiatives to improve performance, cost effectiveness, and general awesomeness of the same.
+I also handled most of the more complex engineering tasks for the operations team, such as developing new Ansible processes, writing monitoring services in Go, architecting new systems, and implementing tools for which no internally documented process exists.

 September 2013 to September 2015

 I worked on a variety of systems to keep the Twin Cities’ best newspaper on the front edge of the digital frontier.
 Foremost, I was the lead operations engineer responsible for architecting the infrastructure for the Star Tribune’s newly-rebuilt 2015 web platform.